-Puppies are usually treated for five days to two to three weeks to eliminate the parasite.
+Puppies are usually treated for between five days and two to three weeks to eliminate the parasite.
 Typically, resolution of the symptoms is slow once signs develop, and it may require a week of therapy before improvement is seen.
-A Severe case may demand hospitalization to counter dehydration with fluid therapy.
+Severe cases may demand hospitalization to counter dehydration with fluid therapy.

-Coccidia is resistant to common disinfectants, but a strong ammonium hydroxide solution or heat treatment using boiling water, steam or a flame gun (on cement or gravel runs) is effective.
-Disinfect runs, cages and food bowls every day to destroy infective organisms.
+Coccidia is resistant to common disinfectants.
+A strong ammonium hydroxide solution or heat treatment using boiling water, steam, or a flame gun (on cement or gravel runs) is effective.
+Be sure to disinfect runs, cages, and food bowls every day to destroy infective organisms.